truenas/documentation/content/CORE/Tasks/ReplicationTasks/TroubleshootingTips.md

 This article contains some advice for investigating or solving issues with a Replication task.

+## Using a Custom Schema

+If a custom schema has been set up for a replication task that doesn't match the TrueNAS schema list a full backup replication will occur.
+There is no way to edit or create an incremental Replication task.

+One way a custom schema is created is if a ZFS datasets with snapshots has been imported into TrueNAS with a schema that doesn't match the Truenas schema.

 ## Replication Task Log

 To view and download the replication task log, go to **Tasks > Replication Tasks**.